razlevio/thinkmate/README.md

 ## Features

-- **Personalized Idea Generation**: Input any prompt and receive tailored ideas to inspire you.
+- **Personalized Idea Generation**: Input any prompt and receive tailored ideas to inspire you
-- **Engaging User Interface**: Ideas are presented in individual components for easy browsing and interaction.
+- **Engaging User Interface**: Ideas are presented in individual components for easy browsing and interaction
-- **User Engagement**: Like your favorite ideas to save them to your personal space for later reference.
+- **User Engagement**: Like your favorite ideas to save them to your personal space for later reference
-- **Detailed Insights**: Each idea comes with additional context and actionable sub-steps to help bring your ideas to life.
+- **Detailed Insights**: Each idea comes with additional context and actionable sub-steps to help bring your ideas to life
-- **Stripe monthly subscrtiption**
+- **Free tier with API limiting**: Free 10 ideas generations to try the application
-- **Free tier with API limiting**
+- **Stripe monthly subscrtiption**: Monthly subscription for unlimited ideas generation and storage

 ## Usage

 To generate ideas, simply: